 Dr Philip underwent basic physician training at Royal Perth Hospital and advanced training in Allergy and Clinical Immunology in Sydney at Royal Prince Alfred Hospital, Concord Hospital, Campbelltown Hospital and Liverpool Hospital.
 Dr Philip worked as a full-time staff specialist in Allergy and Clinical Immunology at Royal Darwin Hospital before relocating to Brisbane in 2018.
 Dr Philip is a Staff Specialist at Princess Alexandra Hospital and a Visiting Medical Officer at Royal Darwin Hospital.
-His special interests include all allergic diseases, mast cell disorders especially chronic urticaria, hereditary angioedema and autoimmune disorders.
+His special interests include all allergic diseases, hereditary angioedema and autoimmune disorders.

 Dr Carl Kennedy MBBS BSc FRACP FRCPA, Clinical Immunologist and Allergist

 Dr Kennedy graduated in Medicine from the University of Queensland in 2001.
 Following graduation he spent time in regional Queensland as part of his Rural Health Scholarship.
 Dr Kennedy then returned to Brisbane to complete his basic and dual advanced training in Clinical Immunology and Allergy and Immunopathology at the Royal Brisbane and Women’s Hospital and Princess Alexandra Hospital.
 Dr Kennedy’s particular interest is in Allergic disease, including the investigation and management of Urticaria and Anaphylaxis, Allergic Rhinitis and the use of Immunotherapy for the treatment of environmental allergies.
 Dr Kennedy heads our Toowoomba clinic and has provided a valuable service to the Darling Downs region for many years.